gkpodder/Self-Driving-Car-Project/README.md

 The image below will link to a video showing the model in action(the model and server communication is included in the repository):

 [![Video](http://img.youtube.com/vi/E0NfMECe-SU/0.jpg)](https://www.youtube.com/watch?v=E0NfMECe-SU&t=100s)

+Client-server communication is established utilizing Flask and Socket.io